 With substantial improvements made to the EB-5 visa program, investors have become increasingly more interested in the investor visa.
-The number of EB-5 visas issued increased from 1,885 in 2010 to 8,567 in 2013.
 Additionally, the high approval rate for EB-5 visas is attractive to investors.
 Historically, about 80 to 85 percent of EB-5 visas are approved each year.
 Taking the high approval rate into account with short wait times due to no visa quota backlog, the EB-5 visa is a great option to obtain permanent residency in the United States for those who have the financial resources.

 To qualify for an EB-5 visa under the standard program, the investor will need to meet six requirements:

 Generally speaking, an investor will need to make a minimum investment of $1,800,000.
 However, the limit is lowered to $900,000 for investments made in "targeted employment areas."
 These areas include rural areas and areas experiencing high unemployment.

 B. Acceptable Types of Investments

 For an investment to qualify for the EB-5 program, the investment must take the form of a contribution of capital.
 Acceptable investments for EB- 5 purposes include:

 vi.
 Indebtedness secured by assets owned by the investor

 C. Investment Capital Obtained Through Lawful Means